 Just like every proper tasting menu ends in snacks, each proper tasting menu must end with petits fours.
 Here we have one perfect chocolate, one perfect cake, and one truffle made with Fernet-Branca, a kind of Italian herbal liqueur.
 There’s even a card with a recipe for the Fernet-Branca cocktail with the truffle.
 Once again, The Clove Club is proving itself to be delicious and educational!

-That’s a 24 Hours: London Itinerary
+That’s a 24 Hours in London Itinerary